 Another useful exercise is to look at grant writeups and payout reports (like those written by the Effective Altruism Infrastructure Fund and the Long-Term Future Fund), and ask yourself how you’d feel about evaluating some of the grants that were made.
 Try to come up with specific questions you’d ask the grantees if you were to evaluate them for a followup grant, or if you wanted to evaluate the impact of the grant.

 How to enter this field

-Working as support or research staff for an effective grantmaker is also high-impact, so that’s a good backup option you pursue to routes above but don’t end up getting a grantmaker position.
+Working as support or research staff for an effective grantmaker is also high impact, so that’s a good backup option if you pursue the routes above but don’t end up getting a grantmaker position.